 (5) Hazardous & Flammable Service

-- Hazardous and flammable material is normally specified in Fire Service Law and/or Client’s specifications.
+- Hazardous and flammable material is normally specified in Fire Service Law and/or the Client’s specifications.

 - Highly corrosive fluids such as acids and caustic alkalis.